gaearon/react-hot-loader/docs/Troubleshooting.md

 ```

 Arch users, add `fs.inotify.max_user_watches=524288` to `/etc/sysctl.d/99-sysctl.conf` and then execute `sysctl --system`.
 Ubuntu users (and possibly others): `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`.

-#### I see “[WDS] Hot Module Replacement enabled” but nothing happens when I edit `App.js`

-If you're running Node 0.11.13, you might want to try updating to 0.12.
-Some people reported this helped solve this problem.
-Also make sure that your `require`s have the same filename casing as the files.
-Having `App.js` and doing `require('app')` might trip the watcher on some systems.

 ---------------